Křinec: History

+Demographics

+Transport

+Křinec is located on the railway line Prague–Turnov.

 Sights

-The Křinec Castle is an early Baroque castle, one of the two landmarks of Křinice.
+The Křinec Castle is an early Baroque castle, one of the two main landmarks of Křinice.
 The main building was built in 1649 and the wings in 1659–1660.
 The castle was probably designed by Carlo Lurago.
 A park is adjacent to the castle.
 Today it serves cultural and social purposes, and offers sightseeing tours.

 Opposite the castle stands the Church of Saint Giles.
 It is a Baroque church from the 17th century.

 Kuncberk Castle has not survived.
-After the castle disappeared, a baroque manor house was built in its place, but it too has not been preserved and only the cellars are visible in its place.
+After the castle disappeared, a Baroque manor house was built in its place, but it has not been preserved too and only the cellars are visible in its place.